business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Intuitive design and user experience

-The Verizon Connect interface uses screen real estate very well and is built so that no function is more than one or two clicks away.
-Unlike some other platforms that require multiple clicks to access key features, Verizon Connect keeps everything within easy reach.
+• Intuitive interface: The platform’s interface makes excellent use of screen real estate; no function is more than one or two clicks away.
+Unlike other platforms we reviewed that require multiple clicks to access key features, Verizon Connect keeps everything within easy reach.

-Access to the main features on the platform appears on the screen all the time down the left-hand side of the dashboard.
-You get instant access to the main navigation screen, jobs & routes, reports, tasks, and the help section.
-We like how you can pin your most-used features at the top of the menu.
+• Easy feature access: You can access the platform’s primary features at all times via the left-hand dashboard, including the main navigation screen, jobs & routes, reports, tasks and the help section.
+We like how you can pin your most-used features to the top of the menu.

 There is often a learning curve if you’re new to GPS fleet tracking systems, but it shouldn’t be very steep with Verizon Connect’s design and usability choices.